urbandroid-team/dont-kill-my-app/_vendors-content/vivo/user.md

 ## Lock the app in taskbar

-Apps locked in the taskbar are safe from getting terminated when they run on the background.
+Apps locked in the taskbar are safe from getting terminated when they run in the background.
 <br>
-1. Swipe up in your home screen while the app is open in background, and swipe the app icon <strong>down</strong>.
+1. Swipe up in your home screen while the app is open in the background, and swipe the app icon <strong>down</strong>.
 <br>
 2. Tap the lock icon.
 <br>